AOEpeople/aoe_technology_radar/radar/2017-11-01/business-insights.md

 ---

-Rainer Kempkes, Holger Reinhardt
+Holger Reinhardt
+Ich benötige Input, was gemeintt ist.

 ## Why?
 - Short description of the technolgy
 - Business reasons why it is important for us

 ## Technology choices/solutions